pbiggar/phc/doc/manual/treetutorial4.rst

    };

-In <xref linkend="treetutorial2">, we simply wanted to check for a particular function name, and we used :func:`match` to do this:
+In :ref:`treetutorial2`, we simply wanted to check for a particular function name, and we used :func:`match` to do this:

 .. sourcecode:: c++